moliver28/research-handbook/content/job-families/security/security-operations.md

 - Utilize log ingestion platform for security analytics and identification of tactics, techniques and patterns of attackers
 - Contribute to creation of runbooks
 - Contribute to the production and tuning of detection rules
-- Participate in the Security Incident Response Team on-call rotation
+- Participate in the Security Operations on-call rotation
 - Digital forensics & incident response (DFIR)
 - Identify and mitigate complex security vulnerabilities before an attacker exploits them